olotintemitope/ReactChallenge/README.md

-# Calendar with reminder implentation
+# Calendar with reminder implementation

 This is a simple calendar that let you add a reminder and edit a reminder with a specific date/time and location, but the weather location status is not working yet.